 6.4.
 Analysis of evaluation results#

 To determine the quality and performance of speech processing methods, we often use subjective and objective evaluation methods.
-These methods however give an array of results, one result for each sound sample for objective methods, and in the case of subjective listening tests, one result for each sounds sample per listener.
+These methods, however, give an array of results: one result for each sound sample for objective methods, and in the case of subjective listening tests, one result for each sound sample per listener.
 Invariably, the results are noisy in the sense that each sound sample and each listener will give a different result.
 How do we then determine whether one method is better than the other?
-In short, we have to perform statistical analysis of results.
-The types of question we can answer with statistical analysis include: “Based on measurement results, which result is most probable, that A is better than B, that B is better than A, or is it impossible to determine?”
+In short, we have to perform a statistical analysis of the results.
+The types of questions we can answer with statistical analysis include: “Based on measurement results, which result is most probable, that A is better than B, that B is better than A, or is it impossible to determine?”

 6.4.1.
 Informal analysis#

 In practical laboratory work, after an experiment, you would always like to get a first impression of the results as quickly as possible.
-With informal analysis, we here refer to quick-and-dirty evaluation of data to determine whether there it is worth investing time in a more formal analysis.
-That is, if we already in the informal analysis determine that our new method is not really better than past methods, then it more productive to improve the method rather than perform a detailed analysis of results.
-On the other hand, a detailed analysis can sometimes reveal effects which are not visible in informal analysis and which could be used to improve the method in question.
+With informal analysis, we here refer to the quick-and-dirty evaluation of data to determine whether it is worth investing time in a more formal analysis.
+That is, if we, already in the informal analysis, determine that our new method is not really better than past methods, then it is more productive to improve the method rather than perform a detailed analysis of results.
+On the other hand, a detailed analysis can sometimes reveal effects that are not visible in informal analysis and which could be used to improve the method in question.
 In any case, when reporting results (in a publication or even just to your superior), informal analysis should never replace properly applied statistical tests.
-Informal tests just given an indication of how much work will be required for proper tests.
+Informal tests just indicate how much work will be required for proper tests.

 6.4.1.1.
 Example 1#